 - Identify the overall percentage of increase from the pre-assessment to the post-assessment of the unit.
-Use the following formula: difference divided by pre-assessment score times 100. - Were the goals met by all students by the end of the unit? - Were the goals attained equitably among the various student populations (male, female, ELL, SPED, G/T)? - Were students appropriately prepared for the various assessments and assessment formats?
-Explain how you know this.
-Were appropriate modifications/accommodations made for students with exceptionalities and English language learner needs?
+Use the following formula: difference (post-assessment average minus pre-assessment average) divided by pre-assessment average.
+This will result in a decimal multiple by 100 to get your percentage. - Were the goals met by all students by the end of the unit? - Were the goals attained equitably among the various student populations (male, female, ELL, SPED, G/T)? - Were students appropriately prepared for the various assessments and assessment formats?
+Explain

-- Were there any patterns you noticed in the pre, formative, and/or post unit assessment data that seemed curious? - What impact did the feedback you provided students have on their achievement? - Based on the data, what would you say are your instructional strengths? - What areas for improvement can you identify for your instructional practice based on the student data?
+- how you know this.
+Were appropriate modifications/accommodations made for students with exceptionalities and English language learner needs? - Were there any patterns you noticed in the pre, formative, and/or post unit assessment data that seemed curious? - What impact did the feedback you provided students have on their achievement? - Based on the data, what would you say are your instructional strengths? - What areas for improvement can you identify for your instructional practice based on the student data?